Lower Silesia

 In 1742, Austria ceded nearly all of Lower Silesia to the Kingdom of Prussia in the Treaty of Berlin, except for the southern part of the Duchy of Neisse.
 Within the Prussian kingdom, the region became part of the Province of Silesia.
 In 1871, the Prussian-controlled portion of Lower Silesia was integrated into the German Empire.
 After World War I, Lower Silesia was divided, as small parts were reintegrated with Poland and Czechoslovakia, which both regained independence.
-In the interbellum, the Polish minority of the region was persecuted in the German-controlled part of the region.

 After Germany's defeat in World War II in 1945, most of the region became once again part of Poland, while a smaller part west of the Oder-Neisse line became part of East Germany and Czech Lower Silesia (Jesenicko and Opavsko regions) remained as a part of Czechoslovakia.
-By 1949, almost the entire pre-war German population was expelled in accordance with the Potsdam Agreement.
+By 1949, almost the entire pre-war German population was expelled.
 Poles displaced from the former Polish lands incorporated into the USSR settled in Lower Silesia after the war, as well as Polish settlers from other parts of Poland.

 The region is known for its historic architecture of various styles, including many castles and palaces, well preserved or reconstructed old towns, numerous spa towns, and historic burial sites of Polish monarchs and consorts (in Wrocław, Legnica and Trzebnica).